 The Washington College Athletics Department held its annual athletic awards ceremony tonight, honoring the top student-athletes for the 2017-18 academic year.
 Team Most Valuable Players and Most Improved Players were named, and several special departmental awards were presented as well.
 A list of the awards follows.

-Eight student-athletes from the Washington College women's swim team have earned spots on the Centennial Conference Academic Honor Roll, including two who also qualify for the Academic All-Centennial team.
+Washington College junior Julia Portmann has been named the Centennial Conference's Scholar-Athlete of the Year for the sport of women's swimming.
+She is also one of six student-athletes from the Washington College women's swim team to have earned spots on the Centennial Conference Academic Honor Roll and one of two who also qualified for the Academic All-Centennial team.

 The Washington College women’s swim team won five medals and broke a school record while finishing fifth among eight teams at the Centennial Conference Championships held Thursday night through this evening at Franklin & Marshall College.

 Senior swimmer Jenni Clune is this week's Shorewoman of the Week.
 Clune won gold in the 100 breaststroke for the second year in a row and took bronze in the 200 breaststroke at the Centennial Conference Championships.

 Senior Jenni Clune has been named the Centennial Conference Swimmer of the Week in women’s swimming for the week of February 5-11 by the conference office.
 This is the third time she has won the award this season, winning it previously on October 30, 2017 and January 15, and the fourth time in her career.